Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 }
 ```

-### Response body
+### Response

 ```
-integer
+integer // The ID of the newly-created exhibit idea.
 ```

-Returns the ID of the newly-created exhibit idea.

 ## `DELETE /exhibit/{id}`